manasyesuarthana/dummy-systemd-service/README.md

 # Dummy Systemd Service
 This project involves creating a dummy systemd service that we can start, stop, enable, and disable.
-For this scenario, this service will output a statement and output it into a log in `/var/log`.
+For this scenario, this service will output a statement and logs it into a file in `/var/log`.

 This README.md will lay out the steps on how I achieved this and how the reader can do the same.